 Use Place Text [T] to activate the text placement tool.
-Click with it in the place where the top left corner of the text frame should be.
-The text placement frame behaves as an Editing Layer.
-Then in theSide Panel showing settings for this tool, enter the actual Text.
-To include picture information as a part or all of the text, use Variable Text.
-The window includes controls for setting the text's Font, Size, Line Spacing, and optionally a Background, which can have a Color andOpacity.
+Then click to set the top left corner of the text frame.
+The text frame behaves as an Editing Layer.
+TheSide Panel shows settings for this tool.
+Use it to enter your desired Text.
+To use picture information as a part of, or all of, the text, use Variable Text.
+The window includes controls for setting the text's Font, Size, Line Spacing, and optionally a Background, which can have a Color and/orOpacity.
 There are also three buttons for typical text decorations: Bold, Italic, Underline.

 For multi-line text, there are three buttons to set its alignment: Left, Center, Right .
-Use Print quality to configure or turn off text anti-aliasing.
-Use the Options toolbar to set how much to Blur edges.
+Use Print quality to configure or turn off anti-aliasing, that is, smoothing of the text's edges.

-Use the Layer toolbar to set the text's Transparency and the layer mode.
+Use the Layer section to set the text's Transparency and the layer mode.
 To actually paste the text, click Apply - this merges the Editing Layer into the picture.
-To cancel the pasting of the text and exit the Editing Layer, click the Cancel button.
-To restore the original font and alignment presets, click the Restore Settings for All Selected button.
-To add a configurable shadow, etc. to the pasted text, click Effects.
+To cancel the pasting of the text and remove the Editing Layer, click the Cancel button.
+To restore the original font and alignment presets, click the Default button.
+To add a configurable shadow, etc. to the pasted text, click Edit Effects....

-Ω Insert Symbol
+Ω Place Symbol

-Use Insert Symbol [Shift+T] to insert a symbol.
+Use Place Symbol [Shift+T] to place a symbol in the picture.
 This works very similarly to Place Text.
-TheSide Panel shows settings for this tool, including these options:
+The Side Panel shows settings for this tool, including these options:

 - Last Symbols Used - Symbol groups -e.g. arrows, mathematical symbols, etc. The symbols displayed are organized by font. - All Symbols -all available symbols are displayed.
-The symbols displayed are organized by font. - Individual symbol fonts display only symbols contained in the selected font.
+The symbols displayed are organized by font. - Individual symbol fonts only symbols available in the selected font are displayed.

-The available choice of symbols depends on the fonts installed in your operating system.
-To add a configurable shadow to an inserted symbol, click Effects.
+The available choice of symbols depends on the fonts you have installed in Windows.
+To give a placed symbol e.g. a shadow, click Edit Effects.

-\land Place Shape
+Place Shape

 Use Place Shape [Shift+S] to insert a frame with a shape of your choice.
-Click and drag set the location and size of the frame, and the placement of the shape's guidepoints.
-The Side Panel shows settings for this tool, including these options: Shape, Pen Color, Opacity, Pen width, Fill color and the fill's Opacity.
+Click and drag to set the location and size of the frame, and the positions of the shape's guidepoints.
+The Side Panel shows settings for this tool, including Shape, Pen Color, Opacity, Pen width, Fill color and/or use Opacity.
 For line-type shapes, there are also settings available for the Line ending.
-To add a configurable shadow, etc. to the shape, click Edit Effects.
+To add a configurable shadow, etc. to the shape, click Edit Effects....